RateGain-logo-Vivid-Lavender

 7. Reconline CRS

 Reconline CRS is a Central Reservation System (CRS) developed by Reconline, a hospitality technology company.
 The Reconline CRS enables hotels to efficiently manage rates, availability, and reservations across multiple channels.
-It offers seamless integration with distribution partners, real-time updates, and reporting functionalities.
+It offers smooth integration with distribution partners, real-time updates, and reporting functionalities.

 8. Amadeus Hospitality